Where We Tested

 Can you live inside for days on end?
 Here, we look at the headroom, length, and if each can easily be transformed into a kitchen.
 To test this, we camped out in each for days on end, noting which have better livability than others.
 We made sure to camp with our friends just to see how compatible space is for more than one person.

 In addition to reading online reviews, we assess and search for signs of wear and tear after our time with each tent.
 We also look at the construction and make-up of each and note if some require more care or maintenance than others.

 Where can you set up your tent?
-When faced with rocky ridgelines and uneven footprints, we know that a versatile tent that can be set-up anywhere or through any seasons is important.
-To test this, we put erected these tents is some of the weirdest and wildest locals you can think of.
+When faced with rocky ridgelines and uneven footprints, we know that a versatile tent that can be set up anywhere or through any season is important.
+To test this, we erected each tent in some of the weirdest and wildest locals you can imagine.